-RFK Jr nominated as health secretary sparks public health debate
+RFK Jr. nominated as health secretary, sparks public health debate

 Nov.
 18

-Last week, president-elect Donald Trump nominated former presidential candidate Robert F Kennedy Jr. as Secretary of Health and Human Services.
+Last week, president-elect Donald Trump nominated former presidential candidate Robert F. Kennedy Jr. as Secretary of Health and Human Services.

 Will Humble, Executive Director at Arizona Public Health Association, joined “Arizona Horizon,” to discuss the ramifications of this decision.

-“He has a long track record of believing things that don’t have evidence associated with them,” Humble said.
+“He [RFK] has a long track record of believing things that don’t have evidence associated with them,” Humble said.
 “If you put a person who doesn’t believe in the scientific method and doesn’t use evidence to drive his decision making in charge of those agencies, it’s alarming.”

-RFK Jr. has threatened to fire Food and Drug Administration employees, aiming at the agency’s regulatory powers.
+Kennedy has threatened to fire FDA employees, aiming at the agency’s regulatory powers.

 Kennedy has publicly doubted vaccines’ safety and efficacy—a critical achievement in public health—despite overwhelming scientific consensus on their role in preventing diseases and saving millions of lives.